-OK, OK, so that’s probably not true.
-But after reading Part 1 of this series, you may have felt like there were things you didn’t about how to squat properly, and that’s OK!
+OK, OK, so that’s probably not true, but after reading the first article in this series, you may have felt like there were things you didn’t about how to squat properly, and that’s OK!
 We’ve all had to learn at some point.

 The goblet squat is a fantastic exercise.
 It allows you to lightly load a squat and build a solid pattern before putting a bar on your back.
 Most women aren’t ready to go straight from a body weight squat to a bar on their back, so a goblet squat is the perfect transition.
 Also, holding the weight in front of you, forces you to stiffen your core more, which helps you control your pelvis.

 Make sure you push back into your hips to pick up the kettlebell instead of rounding your back.
 This reinforces a good hip hinge pattern and is safer for your lumbar spine.

 Keeping your elbows down is much easier on your shoulders, and allows you to hold heavier weight than if your elbows are flared out.

 3. Pull your shoulder blades back/squeeze your upper back together.

 Anyone who has had weight on their back can attest to the fact that keeping your upper back tight is a must!
 Not only does it keep your whole body tighter, but it will teach you to create a little “shelf” on your back for when you do start squatting with a bar.

 4. Keep your ribs down.